QUBIP/pq-container/README.md

 will list the OpenSSL OQS Provider, which uses liboqs to offer post-quantum cryptography for OpenSSL.
+Note: oqsprovider cannot be installed in Fedora versions that are greater than 42.
+F43 (and rawhide) has OpenSSL 3.5 which supports native implementation of PQ algorithms.
+Therefore oqsprovider is not needed anymore.
+However, it doesn't yet support hybrid signatures.
+Since QUBIP requires that we support hybrid signatures, we are still using F42.

 ### Showing the active system-wide cryptographic policy